 Conversion attribution requires conversion information to be passed from an offer to Voluum and connected with appropriate visit data.

-But Voluum offers a secure server-to-server postback technology that can immediately report conversions to Voluum.
+- For third-party offers – A postback that can immediately report conversions to Voluum.
 Postbacks are supported by the majority of affiliate networks and they are known for their reliability.

 Passing conversion info to Facebook